Kryko7/AoC/README.md

-My solution for the Advent of Code.
+My solutions for the Advent of Code.